 Amanda Parsons is an Academic Fellow, Lecturer in Law, and Postdoctoral Research Scholar at Columbia Law School.
 Her research focuses on corporate and international taxation with a particular emphasis on the impact of digitalization and globalization on tax.

-Practiced for 4 years in the tax department of Skadden, Arps, Slate, Meagher & Flom, LLP in the firm’s New York City office.
-Participated in general tax planning and strategy for large, multinational corporations, advised on the tax components of variety of complex transactions, including public and private mergers and acquisitions, restructurings, spin-offs, initial public offerings and capital markets transactions, and advised private clients on individual tax matters in both the domestic and international context.
+Before coming to Columbia Law School, Amanda worked as an associate at Skadden, Arps, Slate, Meagher, & Flom, LLP.
+While there, she participated in tax planning and strategy for large, multinational corporations, advised on the tax components of a variety of complex transactions, including mergers and acquisitions, restructurings, and capital markets transactions, and advised private clients on individual tax matters in both the domestic and international context.

 Amanda has a B.A. from Columbia College, an M.Phil from the University of Oxford, and a J.D. from Yale Law School.